OptimalDesignLab/PumiInterface.jl/README.md

 geometric entity that has a periodic MeshEntity on it, and an exception will be thrown.

+When creating structured the way MeshCreate does (creating cubes and then decomposing each cube into 6 tets), there can be a minimum of 2 cubes in each direction if that direction is periodic.
+In this case, for example, the y direction is periodic if the xz planes are matched.
+If this condition is not satisfied, an error is thrown.

 ### Implementation Details
 First some terminology: Matched entities are two entities at different locations that are periodic with each other.
 Remote entities are two